-To report a disposition of a former passive activity, follow the rules under Dispositions on page 7.
+To report a disposition of a former passive activity, follow the rules below under Dispositions.

 Dispositions

 Disposition of an Entire Interest

 If you disposed of your entire interest in a passive activity or a former passive activity to an unrelated person in a fully taxable transaction during the tax year, your losses allocable to the activity for the year are not limited by the PAL rules.